frictionlessdata/datapackage-py/README.md

 It checks foreign keys and raises an exception if there are integrity issues.

-- `(exceptions.RelationError)` - raises if there are integrity issues
+- `(exceptions.RelationError)` - raises if there are relation issues
 - `(bool)` - returns True if no issues

 #### `resource.raw_iter(stream=False)`